formkiq/formkiq-client-sdk-python/docs/AdvancedDocumentSearchApi.md

 Delete document full-text

-Remove full text search for a document from OpenSearch; ONLY available with FormKiQ Enterprise
+Remove full text search for a document from OpenSearch; available as an Add-On Module

 ### Example